Study of Einstein-bumblebee gravity with Kerr-Sen-like solution in the presence of a dispersive medium: Conclusion

 \section{Conclusion}

-We have considered the Kerr-Sen-like black hole which is a solution of Einstein-bumblebee gravity.
-It contains a Lorentz violating parameter $\ell$.
-We study the propagation of light in a non-magnetized pressureless plasma on this Kerr-Sen-like spaceime.
-Here we have considered that the plasma as a medium with dispersive properties given by a frequency-dependent index of refraction.
+We have considered the Kerr-Sen-like black hole, which is a solution of Einstein-bumblebee gravity.
+It contains an LV parameter $l$.
+We study the propagation of light in a non-magnetized pressure-less plasma on this Kerr-Sen-like spacetime.
+We have considered the plasma as a medium with dispersive properties given by a frequency-dependent index of refraction.
 The gravitational field is determined by the mass, the spin, and the bumblebee parameter.
-Gravitational field due to plasma is neglected here.
-We study how the nature of shadows will be affected by the Lorentz-violating effect associated with the bumblebee field in the pressure-less nonmagnetic plasma.
-We have also studied the energy emission scenario and the weak field lensing in the Kerr-Sen-like spacetime due to Einstein-bumblebee gravity background when it vialed in a plasma medium.
-The results for Kerr and Kerr-like as well as Schwarzschild black holes can be obtained from this result with the suitable limit.
-We have investigated in details the impact of the charge ($Q^2 \propto b$), plasma parameter ($k$), and Lorentz-violating bumblebee parameter ($\ell$) on the structure of shadow, on the lensing effect of light, and on the energy emission scenario due to black hole radiation.
-It is observed that the shadow size viewed by a distant observer reduces with an increase of as the charge $Q$ and the size of the shadow appears to be larger with the increase of plasma in presence of a bumblebee field too.
-The bumblebee field maintains its action of deforming the shadow in presence of plasma too.
-Since the energy liberated from the black hole depends on the area of the shadow, therefore, rate of energy emission from the black hole is higher when the black hole is surrounded by a plasma.
-As far as the angle of deflection is concerned, the photons are observed to experience an increase in the deviation as the plasma factor increases.
-While on the other hand, the angle of deflection sufficiently reduces when the amount of charge parameter rises.
-It is also observed that the deflection angle increases with an increase in the value of the Lorentz violating parameter $\ell$.
-Sufficient negative $\ell$ may cease the lensing effect too!
+The Gravitational field due to plasma is neglected here.
+We have studied how the nature of shadows gets affected by the LV effect associated with the bumblebee field in the pressure-less nonmagnetic plasma.
+We have also studied the energy emission scenario and the weak field lensing in the Kerr-Sen-like spacetime due to Einstein-bumblebee gravity background when it is veiled in a plasma medium.
+The results for Kerr, Kerr-like, and the Schwarzschild black holes can, as well, be obtained from this result with a suitable limit.
+We have investigated in detail the impact of the charge ($Q^2 \propto b$), plasma parameter $k$, and the Lorentz violating bumblebee parameter $l$ on the structure of shadow, on the lensing effect of light, and on the energy emission due to black hole radiation.
+It has been found that the new parameters quantitatively influence the structure of the event horizon by altering the radius significantly.
+It is observed that the size of the shadow viewed by a distant observer reduces with an increase in the charge $Q$ and the size of the shadow appears to be larger with the increase in the plasma parameter $k$ in the presence of a bumblebee field.

+Therefore, the bumblebee field maintains its action of deforming the shadow in presence of plasma.
+Since the energy liberated from the black hole depends on the area of the shadow, the rate of energy emission from the black hole is higher when the black hole is surrounded by a plasma.
+As far as the angle of deflection is concerned, the photons are observed to experience an increase in the deviation as the plasma factor $k$ increases.
+While on the other hand, the angle of deflection reduces sufficiently when the amount of charge parameter increases.
+It is also observed that the deflection angle increases with an increase in the value of the LV parameter $l$.
+Sufficient negative $l$ may cease the lensing effect too!